Sachintha-Dinuranga/netflix-clone/README.md

-Responsive Netflix Clone Website using html and css Visit the website➡️
+Responsive Netflix Clone Website using HTML and CSS <br>
+Visit the website➡️

 screenshots⬇️